top of page

 Group work has the potential to help participants learn from the concerns of others, discovering that they are not alone, that others share similar dilemmas and have similar experiences in life.
 In group therapy it is not uncommon for a member to benefit by observing the therapy of another member, and thus group members can learn from each other.

-Art psychotherapy can promote interpersonal relationships
+Art therapy can promote interpersonal relationships

 ARTt.jpg